segin-GH/uArm/README.md

 and rotates the object you are lifting with your chosen manipulator.

   uArm's hardware can be divided into two main sections upper and lower section.
-Upper section consists of upper-Arm, fore-Arm, end-effector as (Fig 1.1 Upper section) these parts together make movements in the Z-plane.
+Upper section consists of upper-Arm, fore-Arm, end-effector as (Fig) these parts together make movements in the Z-plane.
 Lower section consists of a geared dc motor, gear’s, baseplate, servo-baseplate, end-limit switch, lower section together makes movement in the x-y plane thus we get a 3d workspace.
-Most of the parts are made from 3d printing than injection moulding
+Most of the parts are made from 3d printing than injection moulding.

 ![uArm](https://user-images.githubusercontent.com/98380527/180050831-e6d4adea-4754-4aac-9871-fa9beff52086.png)

+                                            Orthographic view of uArm

 ![Screenshot (20)](https://user-images.githubusercontent.com/98380527/180050973-67bcc290-34f4-4632-9df5-aab987214a50.png)

 ![Screenshot (23)](https://user-images.githubusercontent.com/98380527/180051029-9b99a688-f70d-4e99-8737-a5db113aec52.png)